New CCBC parking regulations in effect for Fall 2014

 F. Disorderly or other inappropriate behavior directed towards Department of Public Safety personnel will result in referral of students to Judicial Affairs for Code of Conduct sanctions (found in the Student Handbook) and of employees to their supervisor for discipline.
 In addition, criminal charges will be brought when necessary.
 Repeat offenders are subject to more stringent sanctions, which may include loss of all parking privileges.

-A. A member of the campus community wishing to appeal a parking or a traffic violation may obtain information on the appeals procedure from the campus Department of Public Safety office or online at www.ccbcmd.edu/publicsafety .
-No appeal will be accepted unless filed within ten (10) calendar days after the violation.
-The Appeal Board will address all appeals, and the resultant decision will be recorded on the bottom of the appeal form and returned to the appellant.
+A. A member of the campus community wishing to appeal a parking or a traffic violation may obtain information on the appeals procedure from the campus Department of Public Safety office or online at www.ccbcmd.edu/publicsafety or www.parkingticketpayment.com/ccbcmd.
+No appeal will be accepted unless filed within thirty (30) calendar days after the violation.
+The Appeal Board will consider all appeals, and the resultant decision will be recorded on the bottom of the appeal form and returned and/or emailed to the appellant.
 This process may take up to six weeks, but the fine will not accrue during this period.
-The Appeal Board consists of representatives from a combination of students, faculty, and staff, excluding all Public Safety personnel.
+The Appeal Board consists of representatives from the college population of students, faculty, and staff, excluding all Public Safety personnel.

 B. Once a citation has been paid, an appeal cannot be accepted or processed.
 Should anyone pay a parking fine after an appeal has been received, the payment will stop the appeals process.